Davide Cais

-Davide Cais (born 17 February 1994) is an Italian footballer who plays as a forward for Vittorio Falmec.
+Davide Cais (born 17 February 1994) is an Italian footballer who plays as a forward for Eccellenza side Conegliano.

 Career

 Atalanta

 Born in Vittorio Veneto, Cais started his career at Lombard club Atalanta.
 He was a member of the reserve team until 2013.
 On 1 August he was signed by Reggiana.
 At Reggio, he met his future Juventus "team-mate" Michele Cavion.

 Juventus

-On 31 January 2014 Juventus F.C. signed half of the registration rights of Cais for €40,000 cash and half of the registration rights of Simone Emmanuello.
+On 31 January 2014 Juventus FC signed half of the registration rights of Cais for €40,000 cash and half of the registration rights of Simone Emmanuello.
 The deals made both clubs received a paper profit by the increase in intangible assets – the player contracts.
 Cais signed a 4 1/2-year contract; he immediately returned to Reggio Emilia for the rest of the 2013–14 Lega Pro Prima Divisione season.
 In June 2014 the co-ownership deal were renewed.

 In August 2014 Cais was signed by Gubbio in a temporary deal.

 On 24 June 2015 Juventus bought the remaining registration rights of Cais for €800,000, with the remaining registration rights of Emmanuello moved to opposite direction also for €800,000.

 On 31 July 2015 Cais, Barlocco, Gerbaudo and Tavanti were signed by Carrarese.

 On 22 July 2016 signed by Pontedera from Juventus.
 Circa 2016–17 season Cais also signed a new 3-year contract with Juve.

 In January 2017 he returned to Juventus, but immediately loaned to Carrarese.
 He also spent 2017–18 season with Carrarese.